 The Ragged Edge:

 Nature doesn't color within the lines; it's messy, unkempt.
-But it's also beautiful and fascinating.
+But it's also beautiful, intriguing, fascinating.
 We must learn to love the ragged edge, because that's where Nature lives.
 Being environmentally responsible in our yards -- letting Nature in -- is part of a larger land ethic, as espoused by Aldo Leopold -- the idea that we're all connected through Nature; through the "indivisibility of the earth -- its soils, mountains, rivers, forests, climates, plants and animals."
 A land ethic compels us to "respect it collectively, not only as a useful servant, but as a living being."
 Loving Land and loving Nature is the same thing, a powerful part of loving each other.

 Summer 2025 Stories